balaprasanna/microservice_tech_talk/setup.md

 ```
 kubectl expose deployment nginx --type=LoadBalancer --name=nginx --port 80
 ```
-Note this step creates a loadbalancer in your aws account.
+Note this step creates a LoadBalancer in your aws account.
 Please make sure you delete this service when you delete your cluster.

 ```
 bala:~/environment $ kubectl get svc